sdarwin/django_platform/README.md

 This is a baseline cookbook that installs/configures a platform consisting of Python 3 and Django 2.
 It then deploys a Django application from a git repository.

+Django is run on an Apache instance that is configured using [http_platform](https://github.com/ualaska-it/http_platform).

 ## Requirements

 ### Chef